 Accounts are not created or managed in Orchestrator, only roles and their assignments are.

-An account is a UiPath platform entity with access-dependent capabilities and whose view and control of Orchestrator rely on the assigned roles.
+An account is a UiPath platform entity with access-dependent capabilities whose view and control of Orchestrator rely on the assigned access rights.

 Accounts can be: